antonkhelou/Geofo-backend/README.md

 * Check out the source with `git clone git@github.com:antonkhelou/comp-599-project.git comp-599-project`
 * `cd` into the comp-599-project directory
 * `source proj599_env/bin/activate` to setup the virtualenv
+* `python manage.py syncdb`.
+This will generate a db.sqlite file containing the database.
 * `python manage.py runserver`.
 Access the site at http://localhost:8000
 * `sudo rabbitmq-server`.
 Make sure you have `PATH=$PATH:/usr/local/sbin` added to your path.
 The broker responsible for holding and sending tasks.
 * `python manage.py celery beat -S djcelery.schedulers.DatabaseScheduler`.
 This is to launch the beat process which will look for changes inside the database and run tasks periodically